Cusped spaces and quasi-isometries of relatively hyperbolic groups: Boundaries and convergence groups

-When a group $\Gamma$ acts properly and isometrically on a proper $\delta$--hyperbolic space $X$, the induced action on the boundary has strong topological properties, formalized in the notion of a discrete convergence group action (see \cite{GehringMartin87,Tukia94,Bowditch99ConvergenceGroups} for more details).
-This section reviews properties of discrete convergence group actions.
-In Appendix~\ref{sec:Conical}, the more general setting of arbitrary (not necessarily proper) quasi-actions is examined and related to (not necessarily discrete) convergence groups.
+When a group $\Gamma$ acts continuously, properly, and isometrically on a proper $\delta$--hyperbolic space $X$, the induced action on the boundary has strong topological properties, formalized in the notion of a convergence group action.
+This section reviews the basic theory of convergence group actions.
+See Tukia \cite{Tukia94} for more details.

-\begin{defn} Let $M$ be a compact, metrizable space with at least three points.
-A \emph{discrete convergence group action} of $\Gamma$ on $M$ is an action by homeomorphisms such that the induced action on the space of distinct triples of $M$ is properly discontinuous. \end{defn}
+\begin{defn}[Convergence groups] Let $M$ be a compact, metrizable space containing at least three points.
+A \emph{convergence group action} of $\Gamma$ on $M$ is an action by homeomorphisms such that for any sequence $(\gamma_i)$ of distinct elements in $\Gamma$ there is a subsequence $(\gamma_{n_i})$ such that either there is an element $\gamma \in \Gamma$ such that the homeomorphisms converge $\gamma_{n_i} \to \gamma$ uniformly on $M$, or there exist points $\zeta,\xi \in M$ such that

+uniformly on compact sets.
+In the second case, such a subsequence is a \emph{collapsing subsequence} with \emph{attractive point} $\xi$ and satisfies the equivalent condition that

+uniformly on compact sets.
+The \emph{limit set} of the action is the set of all attractive points of collapsing sequences.
+A convergence group is \emph{discrete} if every sequence of distinct elements contains a collapsing subsequence. \end{defn}